-Is a US-North Korea war imminent?
+Could tensions turn into war in North Korea?

 (CNN)US warships and submarines are on the move.
-North Korea has carried out a massive live-fire drill.
+North Korea has carried out its largest ever live-fire drill.
 Washington and Pyongyang are trading inflammatory rhetoric on a weekly basis.

 With all of this, it's hard to know if war is actually imminent or if these are the growing pains of US President Donald Trump's new administration figuring out how to deal with North Korea's leader, Kim Jong Un.